pcubillos/bibmanager/docs/index.rst

 * Unify all BibTeX entries into a single database
 * Automate .bib file generation when compiling a LaTeX project
 * Automate duplicate detection and updates from arXiv to peer-reviewed
+* Clean up (remove duplicates, ADS update) any external bibfile (since version 1.1.2)
-* Keep a database of the entries' PDFs and fetch PDFs from ADS (since ver 1.2)
+* Keep a database of the entries' PDFs and fetch PDFs from ADS (since version 1.2)

 ``bibmanager`` also simplifies many other BibTeX-related tasks: